inklang/inklang/docs/annotation.md

 Annotations are like macros that translates the code differently depending on the language.
 They can only be used as type or function calls.

+> If you're looking for available annotations, check the [annotations directory](./annotations).

 ## Why ?

 There' so many different ways to do the same thing in different languages.